shaopengw/GDAN/README.md

     python ml_baselines.py

-To run reproduce the results on SMEsD dataset, you can run:
+To reproduce the results on SMEsD dataset, you can run:

     cd ./SMEsD/
     python train.py